 Awana is a proven program for reaching kids with the gospel.
 But it disciples the rest of the church through equipping the Awana club leaders, and discipleship is key for the Christian minority in Pakistan.
 Each Awana program is built upon leadership that is trained to reach children, like those who use our Leader-Based Strategy (LBS) curriculum.
 National missionaries, who understand the complexity of their countries, assist the churches which use the Awana program.

-In Pakistan, there are four missionaries or missionary couples serving the churches with Awana clubs.
+In Pakistan, there are five missionaries or missionary couples serving the churches with Awana clubs.
 They help the churches to implement the program and train the leaders.
 A national director provides training and oversight for the missionaries.

 Changing the World in Pakistan